 Here are four studies that show green coffee and its chlorogenic acid may benefit cancer patients:

-- A June 2014 study in The Journal of Inorganic Biochemistry found that chlorogenic acid showed promise in fighting breast cancer and recommended that it “would be a promising candidate for further evaluation as an antioxidant and anticancer agent.”
+- A June 2014 study in The Journal of Inorganic Biochemistry found that chlorogenic acid showed promise in fighting breast cancer.
+It Also recommends that it “would be a promising candidate for further evaluation as an antioxidant and anticancer agent.”

 - A January 2015 study published in the Journal of Cellular Oncology showed breast cancer is not only cancer that appears to be helped by chlorogenic acid.
 This study looked at the effect of chlorogenic acid on lung cancer cells.
 That study proposed that chlorogenic acid could “represent a novel therapeutic option for the treatment of (lung) cancer.”